 How to blur the background in Photoshop elements?

 Ans: Adobe Photoshop, the most renowned image editing software in the world has a couple of ways of blurring the image.
 The program has a tool named the ‘Blur Tool’.
 In the Blur Gallary, you will find five more blurring options as well.
 They are Field Blur, Iris Blur, Tilt-Shift, Path Blur, and Spin Blur.
 Each of them has its own characteristics.

 What is the fake Blur?

 Ans: A Fake Blur is the kind of digital blur that we create through image editing.
 We can capture natural blur while shooting a photograph with a DSLR camera.
 But when we fail to achieve the blurry effect or the images that have no blur, we use the Fake Blur.
-The whole process we can do through an photo editing software like Photoshop.
+The whole process we can do through photo editing software like Photoshop.